beginnerSC/mscf_hw_spring/ML II/project/presentation.rst

 Our data is all from Bloomberg.

-We can only get implied volatility at specific delta, which we then plug into the Black-Scholes formula to get the options prices as the features.
+We can only get implied volatility at specific delta, which we then plug into the Black-Scholes formula to get the option prices as the features.

 We had to back out the strikes from the delta, using the Black-Scholes delta formula.